Best travel time Tayrona National Park

 Private transport

-If you want to travel comfortably and/or save time, you can arrange private transportation, where you will be dropped off at your hotel near Tayrona.
-Stopping along the way to get an ATM, or running an errand is usually no problem.
-A private transfer from Santa Marta costs around 150$ (up to 6 people) and a private transfer from Cartagena Costs about 200$ with 2 people.
+If you want to travel comfortably and/or save time, you can arrange private transportation, that drops you at your hotel near Tayrona.
+Stopping along the way to withdraw money at an ATM or running an errand is usually no problem.
+A private transfer from Santa Marta costs around 150$ (up to 6 people) and a private transfer from Cartagena costs about 200$ with 2 people.
 For private transport from Barranquilla to your hotel near Tayrona, you should count on a minimum of COP 420,000/$105 for 2 people.

 By car